Code of the District of Columbia

 § 30–104.
 Cleaning and maintenance of hotels and motels and public notice of service disruptions.

-*NOTE: This section was created by temporary legislation that will expire on October 12, 2024.*
+*NOTE: This section was created by emergency legislation that will expire on January 22, 2025.*

 (a)(1) The Mayor, pursuant to subchapter I of Chapter 5 of Title 2, may issue rules to establish requirements for the cleaning and maintenance of hotels, motels, and other lodging establishments (collectively "lodging establishments") and to establish standards for public notice of actual or potential disruptions to service at, or use or enjoyment of, lodging establishments.